Service information

 You may be discharged from the service if you do not inform us that you cannot attend your appointment

-Tell us about any changes to your medication or general health.
-Follow the foot care and footwear advice given by your podiatrist.
+To tell us about any changes to your medication or general health and t follow the foot care and footwear advice given by your podiatrist.

 Who is entitled to treatment?